1985

 Alan: "It's a contradictory thing.
 We sit there and we think 'Oh no ...

-we've only got to number eighteen with Shake The Disease, and yet at the
+we've only got to No. 18 with Shake the Disease, and yet at the

 same time we know that if we want to make higher positions in the charts we've